-Edition of 50 + 3 APs, signed and numbered
+Edition of 50 + 3 AP, signed and numbered

-Wilson’s 'Park Hill Plinths' consists of five concrete discs positioned across this 3.5-acre landscape.
-The design of each plinth references an aspect of Park Hill’s characteristic topography: the 3.18 m diameter is equal to the building’s modular grid, the concrete is made using the same mix, and the various heights reference the estate’s incremental levels.
-The artist’s decision to lay these five plinths like a ‘footprint’ over the landscape could be viewed as both a territorial gesture, claiming the future use of the landscape for artistic purposes, and a generous gesture, giving a platform for what is yet to come.
+Wilson's decision to lay these five plinths like a ‘footprint’ over the landscape could be viewed as a territorial gesture; claiming the future use of the landscape for artistic purposes, but it can also be seen as a generous gesture; giving a platform for what is yet to come.